Skip to main content

 Divide the warehouse into distinct areas for receiving, storage, picking, packing, and shipping.
 Ensure each zone is logically placed to minimize unnecessary movement.
 Utilize vertical space effectively to maximize storage capacity.

-For example, arrange zones in a sequence that aligns with your operations flow, such as placing the packing zone between picking and shipping zones.
-In addition, situate quality control points near both receiving and shipping areas to efficiently handle incoming inspections and final checks before dispatch.
+For example, arrange zones in a sequence that aligns with your operations flow, such as placing the packing zone between the picking and shipping zones.
+In addition, quality control points should be situated near both receiving and shipping areas to efficiently handle incoming inspections and final checks before dispatch.

 3. Optimize picking paths